ncatlab/nlab-content/pages/4/1/7/0/714/content.md

 $$
 which is the identity on objects, and which satisfies $\dagger \circ \dagger = \mathrm{id}_C$.

-Note that regarded as an extra structure on categories, a dagger structure is [[evil]], since it imposes equations on objects.
+Note that regarded as an extra structure on categories, a &#8224;-structure is [[evil]], since it imposes equations on objects.

 ### Unitary morphisms